Updated: April 2018

 16. Two defensive coaches are allowed to position themselves in shallow outfield to coach.

 17. Coaches are encouraged to rotate their players through different defensive positions in each game.
+All players need to play at least 6 defensive outs and bat.

 18. The defense will play a maximum of 10 positions - six regular infield positions (including catcher) and four outfielders (LF, LC, RC and RF).